 Figure 1.
-Assembly of Inducible Promoter Vector containing promoter P{BAD} for NapC overexpression and control. (a) PCR was carried out with specific primers to extract and amplify regions 1, P{BAD} araC and 2, napC.
-Region 1 was obtained from the plasmid pMTL71101 P{BAD} araC and region 2 was obtained from E. coli gDNA.
-The plasmid pMTL83153 was digested with REs Notl and Sall to remove the Pfdx promoter, resulting in region 3, digested plasmid.
-The three regions were ligated together with Hifi Assembly to create the completed vector. (b) Gel electrophoresis of Colony PCR products for DNA regions making up the Inducible promoter vector, against 1 KB Plus DNA ladder P{BAD} araC DNA region (1278 bps) and napC DNA region (633 bps) are as expected. (c) Sanger sequencing diagrams for Inducible promoter vector showing matching DNA regions of sequencing with forward and reverse primers compared to a model sequence.
+Assembly of Inducible Promoter Vector containing promoter PBAD for NapC overexpression and control. (a) PCR was carried out with specific primers to extract and amplify regions 1, PBAD\araC and 2, napC.
+Region 1 was obtained from the plasmid pMTL71101\PBAD\araC and region 2 was obtained from E. coli gDNA.
+The plasmid pMTL83153 was digested with REs NotI and SaII to remove the Pfdx promoter, resulting in region 3, digested plasmid.
+The three regions were ligated together with Hifi Assembly to create the completed vector. (b) Gel electrophoresis of Colony PCR products for DNA regions making up the Inducible promoter vector, against 1 KB Plus DNA ladder PBAD\araC DNA region (1278 bps) and napC DNA region (633 bps) are as expected. (c) Sanger sequencing diagrams for Inducible promoter vector showing matching DNA regions of sequencing with forward and reverse primers compared to a model sequence.

-Plasmid pMTL83153 was assembled using the napC gene and P{BAD} promoter region, amplified from E. coli and plasmid pMTL71101_P{BAD}araC, respectively, amplified and purified.
-These napC and P{BAD} regions were inserted in Not and SalI digested pMTL83153.
-The transformation of the cloned vectors led to the growth of colonies that were selected on Cm plates and screened by Colony PCR (Primers: ColE1+tra_F2 and pCB102_R1; Table S2).
-Gel electrophoresis was used to analyse the resultant amplicons and confirm the successful insertion of P{BAD} araC DNA region (1278 bps) and napC DNA region (633 bps) (Figure 1b).
-Finally, the authenticity of the cloned pMTL83153 P{BAD} NapC inducible promoter vector colonies (E. coli(IP)) was confirmed using Sanger sequencing of the amplified DNA fragments (Figure 1c) and designated pBADNAP.
+Plasmid pMTL83153 was assembled using the napC gene and PBAD promoter region, amplified from E. coli and plasmid pMTL71101\PBAD\araC, respectively, amplified and purified.
+These napC and PBAD regions were inserted in Not and SalI digested pMTL83153.
+The transformation of the cloned vectors led to the growth of colonies that were selected on Cm plates and screened by Colony PCR (Primers: ColE1+tra\F2 and pCB102\R1; Table S2).
+Gel electrophoresis was used to analyse the resultant amplicons and confirm the successful insertion of PBAD\araC DNA region (1278 bps) and napC DNA region (633 bps)

+(Figure 1b).
+Finally, the authenticity of the cloned pMTL83153\ PBAD\NapC inducible promoter vector colonies (E. coli(IP)) was confirmed using Sanger sequencing of the amplified DNA fragments (Figure 1c) and designated pBADNAP.

-After the successful cloning of napC, we examined the resulting NapC protein expression by E. coli.
-NapC expression was studied alongside clones harbouring a control plasmid, pMTL83151, referred to as the 'Empty Plasmid' (E. coli(E)) .
-NapC expression in bacteria containing pBADNAP (E. coli(BADNAP)) was induced by the addition of arabinose, which binds to AraC, activating the P{BAD} promoter and initiates transcription of the protein.
+After the successful cloning of napC, we examined the resulting NapC protein expression by E. coli. alongside clones harbouring a control plasmid, pMTL83151, referred to as the 'Empty Plasmid' (E. coli(E)).
+NapC expression in bacteria containing pBADNAP (E.coli(BADNAP)) was induced by the addition of arabinose, which binds to AraC, activating the PBAD promoter and initiates transcription of the protein.
 This expression was tuned by optimising the arabinose concentration (Table S3) and its effect on NapC content was examined by performing SDS-PAGE (Figure S1).
-E. $coli{(BADNAP)}$ were exposed to a final arabinose concentration of 0% (band I_0), 0.000018% (band I_1), 0.0018% (band I_2), and 0.18% (band I_3).
+E. coli(BADNAP) were exposed to a final arabinose concentration of 0% (band I0), 0.000018% (band I1), 0.0018% (band I2), and 0.18% (band I3).
 As a control measure, arabinose was also added to E. coli(E) (band E), permitting a consistent comparison between protein expression levels.
 The total protein quantification was analysed using bicinchoninic acid (BCA) protein assay.
 (Figure S2) (Table S4).
-A certain band of interest was identified in the resulting protein gel (Figure S1, circled green area).)
-(Figure S3).23 An increase in the intensity of bands was observed at higher arabinose inductions (I_2 and I_3), and vice versa with no induction (I_0) or E. coli(E) (Band E).
-The intensity of bands I_0 and I_1 show similar intensities but an increase was observed for I_2 and I_3 suggesting that a certain amount of arabinose induction (0.0018%) is necessary for P{BAD} actively to promote NapC overexpression.
-A further increase in arabinose concentration (0.18%) only increases the intensity slightly indicating a limit of expression.
+A certain band of interest was identified in the resulting protein gel (Figure S1 & S3, circled green area).
+From the BCA assat the maxmium expresion was found when at 0.00018%inducer was used.